RashikShahjahan/translate-service/README.md

     - `bash scripts/install_launch_agent.sh`

 The LaunchAgent template lives under `launchd/` and uses `__WORKDIR__` and `__UV_BIN__` placeholders.
 It also sets default `WORKER_ACTIVE_START_TIME=00:00` and `WORKER_ACTIVE_END_TIME=08:00` in the LaunchAgent environment.
 Scheduling is managed by `launchd` plus [`run_scheduled_worker.sh`](/Users/rashik/translate-service/scripts/run_scheduled_worker.sh).
 The worker's application logs are written to `logs/translate_service.log`.
 The LaunchAgent stdout and stderr streams are written to `logs/worker.stdout.log` and `logs/worker.stderr.log`.

+## Build and run the Tauri app

+The desktop app lives in `tauri-app/` and uses Vite for the frontend plus Rust/Tauri for the native shell.

+Prerequisites:

+- Install JavaScript dependencies from `tauri-app/`: `npm install`
+- Install Bun, because the Tauri config runs `bun run dev` and `bun run build`
+- Install the Rust toolchain and Tauri system dependencies for your platform
+- The desktop app reads and updates the same `data/translate_service.sqlite3` database as the Python CLI and worker

+Run the app in development:

+1. Start from the app directory: `cd tauri-app`
+2. Launch the desktop app with hot reload: `npm run tauri dev`

+Build a production app bundle:

+- From `tauri-app/`, run `npm run tauri build`
+- On macOS, to build only the `.app` bundle, run `npm run build:macos-app`
+- Build artifacts are written under `tauri-app/src-tauri/target/release/bundle/`

+Current app capabilities:

+- Create named or untitled projects
+- Import files or folders into a project
+- Browse document status, retry failed items, and inspect OCR/translation output
+- Export completed project documents as `.docx`
+- Update project source and target languages
+- Update the global translation model
+- Install or remove the macOS LaunchAgent worker schedule from the app

+There is no separate app README.
+Use this root README for both the backend and the Tauri app.